Math Software Online: MathScore.com

 What information are you given?

-Paul puts 10 pens in 2 equal groups.
+John puts 2 magazines in 2 equal piles.

 Which operation should you use?